rihansah/movers-packers/README.md

 # Demo

 Some Description!
-It is a website created for personal use
+It is a website for movers and packers
+It is designed by using html, css, js, bootstrap & django is used in backend sqlite is used as database provided by django

 # Subdescription
-go
+To run:- python manage.py runserver